 The Nambucca Valley’s IRCF Journey

-My role is to support the Nambucca Valley not-for-profits (NFPs) to build relationships, connect across the Valley, and work together on seeing through the Community Roadmap to successful completion of a shared vision for the Valley.
+Through the program in the Nambucca Valley, local community facilitators have contributed to supporting the Nambucca Valley not-for-profits (NFPs) to build relationships, connect across the Valley, and work together on activating a Community Roadmap, a shared vision for the Valley.

 Proudly supported by